 A design patent protects only the ornamental appearance of an article, and not its structure or utilitarian features.
-If a design is utilitarian in nature as well as ornamental (such as computer mouse design which is more comfortable to use), a design patent will not protect the design.
+If a design is utilitarian in nature as well as ornamental (such as an ergonomic computer mouse design that makes the mouse more comfortable to use), a design patent will not protect the design.
 Such combination inventions (both ornamental and utilitarian) can only be protected by a utility patent.
 In other words, design patents provide meaningful protection to a product's design when the design was developed for the purpose of creating an ornamental look to a product.
-If the design was used for a product because that designed worked better, or cost less to make, then a design patent will not protect that product's design.
+If the design was selected for a product because that designed worked better, or cost less to make, then a design patent will not protect that product's design.

 A design patent has a term of 14 years from the date of issuance.